 Prior to Rhye and Quadron, Hannibal was making a pretty comfortable living in his native Denmark, where he was a full-time musician.
 “I’ve been living off of music since I was 22 or 23,” he says.
-“I’ve been [doing it full-time] for 8 or 9 years now.
+“I’ve been for 8 or 9 years now.
 You pick your ways and you pick your work.
 I made a lot of music before Quadron, and Rhye as well… There was always a different project going on that was paying for the bills.”

 Speaking of what compelled him to move to L.A, the town in which Rhye is stationed, he explains that the move was for each of his two relationships: one romantic, the other musical.
 In particular, he was committed to his musical relationship with collaborator Milosh, whom he met very much by fate.

 “We knew of each other’s music for a while, and we both really liked each other’s music, and then coincidentally ended up on the same label.
 I didn’t even know they were releasing his music.”

 Hannibal adds, “The label-head-guy suggested that Mike should remix one of the Quadron songs… He remixed one of the songs and sent it over and I really liked it.
 There were parts of it that were really cool – I really liked the vocals he had done on it.
 And so I started to remix his remix, and make an entirely new song out of his remix of one of my songs.
 And that’s how it started.”